kilik911/Disguise-My-App-Landing-Page/README.md

 ---

-**Note**: This is the landing page repository.
-For the actual Disguise My App application source code, visit the main application repository.
+**Note**: This is the landing page repository for the premium Disguise My App macOS application.
+The app is available as a one-time $5 purchase.